Sterberino/open-behavior-trees-documentation/docs/getting-started.md

 ## Inspector

-<p>The Inspector window works exactly like the Unity's built-in inspector window.
+<p>The Inspector window works exactly like Unity's built-in inspector window.
 You may also set an icon for a Node type,
 which will be visible in the project window and on the nodes in the Node Editor Window.</p>
 <br/>
 <img class="centered" src="../images/Inspector.png" alt="Inspector" width="550"/>